Claudine Bautista-Lim

-Claudine Diana Derequito Bautista-Lim is a Filipino politician and representative to the House of Representatives of the Philippines of the DUMPER Partylist.
-She was born in Davao City on December 2, 1985.
-She studied elementary at Glion, Switzerland and graduated at the Ateneo de Davao University.
-She became the Sangguniang Kabataan Federation president in Davao del Sur and the provincial head of the Women’s Council of Davao Occidental.
+Claudine Diana Derequito Bautista-Lim is a Filipino politician and entrepreneur.
+She is currently serving as a representative for the DUMPER Partylist in the House of Representatives of the Philippines since 2019.

 Bautista-Lim has represented DUMPER Partylist, a party-list representing taxi drivers, in the House of Representatives starting in 2019, where the party has one seat.
 The party has defended the seat in 2022 and 2025.

 Early life

 Claudine Diana Bautista was born in Davao City on December 2, 1985.
 Her father is Claude Bautista, a politician.
 Her aunt is Lorna Bautista-Bandigan, a representative.
 Her father taught her sports like billiards and basketball.
 She studied management at a school in Glion, Switzerland and went to high school and college in Ateneo de Davao, gaining a degree in Entrepreneurship.
 When she was just 15 years old, she won as the Sangguniang Kabataan Federation president in Davao del Sur.
 In 2013, she became active in women's issues in Davao Occidental.
-She eventually became the provincial head of the Women’s Council of Davao Occidental.
+She eventually became the provincial head of the Women's Council of Davao Occidental.